 Key Knowledge Point ВОК Reference Study Guide Material How long must you keep the OSHA 300 Log and Summary on file?
 OSH Metrics, Reporting and Statistics OSHA CFR 29 Part 1904 Recording and Reporting Occupational Injuries and Illness Subpart D OSHA injury and Illness Recordkeeping Requirements Standard 1904.33 Retention and Maintenance of Accurate Records 1904.33(a) Basic requirement.
 You must save the OSHA 300 Log, the privacy case list (if one exists), the annual summary, and the OSHA 301 Incident Report forms for five (5) years following the end of the calendar year that these records cover.
 1904.33(b) Implementation- 1904.33(b)(1) Other than the obligation identified in § 1904.32, do I have further recording duties with respect to the OSHA 300 Logs and 301 Incident Reports during the five-year retention period?
-You must make the following additions and corrections to the OSHA Log and Incident Reports during the five-year retention period: 1904.33(b)(1) The OSHA Logs must contain entries for all recordable injuries and illnesses that occurred during the calendar year to which each Log relates.
+You must make the following additions and corrections to the OSHA Log and Incident Reports during the five-year retention period: 1904.33(b)(1)(i) The OSHA Logs must contain entries for all recordable injuries and illnesses that occurred during the calendar year to which each Log relates.
 In addition, each and every recordable injury and illness must be recorded on an Incident Report.
-This means that if a recordable case occurred, and/or on an Incident Report, you are under a continuing obligation to record the case on the Log and/or Incident Report, you are under a continuing obligation to record the case on the Log and/or Incident Report during the five-year retention period for that Log and/or Incident Report; 1904.33(b)(1)(ii) You must also make any additions and corrections to the OSHA Log that are necessary to accurately reflect any changes that have occurred with respect to previously recorded injuries and illnesses.
+This means that if a recordable case occurred and you failed to record it on the Log for the year in which the injury or illness occurred, and/or on an Incident Report, you are under a continuing obligation to record the case on the Log and/or Incident Report during the five-year retention period for that Log and/or Incident Report; 1904.33(b)(1)(ii) You must also make any additions and corrections to the OSHA Log that are necessary to accurately reflect any changes that have occurred with respect to previously recorded injuries and illnesses.
 Thus, if the classification, description, or outcome of a previously recorded case changes, you must remove or line out the original entry and enter the new information; and 1904.33(b)(1)(iii) You must have an Incident Report for each and every recordable injury and illness; however, you are not required to make additions or corrections to Incident Reports during the five-year retention period.